ihsaanm0/lornasfanbois/README.md

 **Target Audience:** Teachers with fewer than five years of teaching experience

 ## Introduction
-The dilemma that is being addressed by this project is the issue of low retention among teachers who have been in education for less than five years.
+The dilemma that is being addressed by this project is the issue of low retention of new teachers in education, specifically teachers who have been teaching for less than five years.
 This issue impacts on factors such as the quality of education students receive, a shortage of teachers with increasing student numbers, and an aging teacher population that is not being replaced or passing on skills.
 While this is not an issue that can be directly addressed and solved here, tools can be developed to help mitigate factors that contribute to this issue.
 This project aims to develop an application that will enable teachers to establish a community, and seek and provide support and resources to one another.

 <br />